 Proof of De Moivre's Theorem (DP IB Analysis & Approaches (AA)): Revision Note

-Proof of De Moivre's Theorem
+Proof of De Moivre's theorem

-• left square bracket r blank left parenthesis cos invisible function application theta plus isin invisible function application theta right parenthesis right square bracket to the power of 1 equals r to the power of 1 left parenthesis cos invisible function application 1 theta plus isin invisible function application 1 theta right parenthesis equals blank r blank left parenthesis cos invisible function application theta plus isin invisible function application theta right parenthesis blank
+• left square bracket r blank left parenthesis cos invisible function application theta plus isin invisible function application theta right parenthesis right square bracket to the power of 1 equals r to the power of 1 left parenthesis cos invisible function application 1 theta plus isin invisible function application 1 theta right parenthesis equals blank r left parenthesis cos invisible function application theta plus isin invisible function application theta right parenthesis blank

 • left square bracket r blank left parenthesis cos invisible function application theta plus isin invisible function application theta right parenthesis right square bracket to the power of k equals r to the power of k left parenthesis cos invisible function application k theta plus isin invisible function application k theta right parenthesis blank

-• STEP 3: Show it is true for n = k + 1
+Show it is true for n equals k plus 1

 • left square bracket r blank left parenthesis cos invisible function application theta plus isin invisible function application theta right parenthesis right square bracket to the power of k plus blank 1 end exponent equals left parenthesis left square bracket r blank left parenthesis cos invisible function application theta plus isin invisible function application theta right parenthesis right square bracket to the power of k right parenthesis left parenthesis left square bracket r blank left parenthesis cos invisible function application theta plus isin invisible function application theta right parenthesis right square bracket to the power of 1 right parenthesis blank